tytydraco/yessleep/out/I_hooked_up_with_a_witch_I_met_on_a_porn_site_and_now_my_life_has_gone_to_hell.md

 I found myself standing in front of a dilapidated, run down old mess of a house, with a sign in the front stating a date for its demolition.

-I got closer to inspect, the lawn was feral and long, like it hadn't been touched in a decade or more, the windows and front door were boarded up with some form of "trespassers beware" signs on all of them.
+I got closer to inspect, the lawn was feral and long, like it hadn't been touched in a decade or more, the windows and front door were boarded up with some form of "trespassers beware" sign on all of them.

 Defeated, I came home and began typing this, but I've been here doing that for a while now and my situation is just getting worse.
 The warts on my chest and arms have been getting so big they've been pushing against each other until they burst open, the things that keep coming out of them are just getting bigger and bigger too.

-They're now piling up into the corner of my room, they gotten to the size and shape of a featureless toddler now, I threw a chair at it, but it contorted itself like a rag doll, and bent at an inhuman angle to avoid it, I'm very scared.
+They're now piling up into the corner of my room, they’ve gotten to the size and shape of a featureless toddler now, I threw a chair at it, but it contorted itself like a rag doll, bending at an inhuman angle to avoid it, I'm very scared.

 The warts have been growing over my face and almost completely obscuring my vision too, I can now hear that *thing* in the corner mimicking human breath, I don't know what it's trying to do or what it thinks it can accomplish, but I'm calling an ambulance and the police before I just become a hive for these things to spawn, I'll try to leave updates if anything else occurs, but I'm afraid this might be the last anyone hears of me.